Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Introduction

-Interestingly, this mathematical structure parallels that of non-Hermitian directional amplification in driven–dissipative systems~\cite{porras2019topological,PhysRevA.103.033513,brunelli2023restoration, PhysRevB.103.L241408}.
-When ZSMs arise in such Hamiltonians, driven-dissipative cavity arrays exhibit directional amplification of coherent inputs, with gains scaling exponentially with system size, whereas reversing the input direction suppresses the effect.
+Interestingly, the same mathematical structure also appears in non-Hermitian directional amplification in driven–dissipative systems~\cite{porras2019topological,PhysRevA.103.033513, brunelli2023restoration,PhysRevB.103.L241408}.
+When ZSMs arise in such non-Hermitian Hamiltonians, driven–dissipative cavity arrays may exhibit directional amplification of coherent inputs, with the gain growing exponentially with system size, whereas reversing the input direction markedly suppresses the effect.

 The paper is organized as follows.
-Sec.~\ref{sectionmbf} systematically derives the braiding statistics in multi-component $BF$ theories and introduces the stacking construction of i$BF$ theories, also discussing the necessity of nondiagonal $K$ matrices.
-Sec.~\ref{sectionIII} analyzes Toeplitz braiding in i$BF$ theories whose $K$ matrices share the mathematical structures of the HN and nSSH Hamiltonians, clarifying the role of SVD in revealing boundary modes and drawing analogies with non-Hermitian directional amplification.
-Sec.~\ref{conclusion} concludes with a summary and outlook.
+Section~\ref{sectionmbf} establishes the braiding structure of multicomponent $BF$ theories and introduces the stacking construction that gives rise to i$BF$ field theories, emphasizing why non-diagonal Toeplitz $K$ matrices are essential.
+Sections~\ref{sectionIII} and \ref{sectionIIIB} uncover Toeplitz braiding in i$BF$ theories whose $K$ matrices inherit the mathematical structures of the HN and nSSH Hamiltonians, respectively.
+These sections show how SVD sharply exposes boundary zero singular modes and reveal a direct analogy to non-Hermitian directional amplification.
+Section~\ref{conclusion} closes with a brief summary and outlook.